vamoirid/Computer-Architecture/Lab_2/README.md

 | Cost Function | Relative Cost Function |
 |:-------------:|:----------------------:|
 | ![mcf 3.4 cpi vs cost](https://github.com/vamoirid/Computer-Architecture/blob/master/Lab_2/plots/mcf_cpivscost.png)| ![mcf 3.4 relative cost](https://github.com/vamoirid/Computer-Architecture/blob/master/Lab_2/plots/mcf_relativecost.png)|

+The above results are pretty much clear about the Cost vs Performance.
+There are two large spikes in the L1 I-Cache 32kB with 2-way Associativity for both 64 Bytes and 128 Bytes Cache Line.
+Every other result is almost near perfect and very close to the _Best_.
+The difference with the _Chepest_ is the 4-way Associative L1 D-Cache in constrast to the 2-way Associative of the _Cheapest_ and the 128 Bytes Cache Line in constrast to the 64 Bytes in the _Cheapest_.
+Below are shown the parameters of the _Best_ setup:

 **L1 Instruction-Cache**: 32kB & 4-way Associative
 **L1 Data-Cache**: 64kB & 2-way Associative